microsoft/VirtualClient/website/docs/developing/0060-develop-workload.md

   <br/>

-  See [Dependency Packages](./0040-dependency-packages.md) for a more detailed description of how packages are expected to be defined for use with Virtual Client operations.
+  See [VC Packages](./0040-vc-packages.md) for a more detailed description of how packages are expected to be defined for integration with the Virtual Client.